josefrichter/rps/README.md

 However these indices are used only for query functions, so that they can be used in UI to show games for given Addr.
 The core game logic doesn't need them - when the opponent vote is being cast, the `(host, opponent)` tuple is known at that point.

-There is very limited documentation for `IndexedMap` right now (Januery 2022), I used mainly these resources:
+There is very limited documentation for `IndexedMap` right now (January 2022), I used mainly these resources:

 - https://github.com/CosmWasm/cw-plus/blob/main/packages/storage-plus/README.md
 - https://docs.cosmwasm.com/tutorials/storage/indexes (this one helped a lot)